IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.4.2.1 Use Case \#1: PACS Driven Reporting

-This use case shows a simple two actors scenarios in a reporting session.
-The PACS is the Image Display acting as a combined Driving Application and a Content Sharing Application while the Reporting App is a Report Creator acting as a Synchronizing Application.
+This use case shows a simple two actors scenarios, Image Display and Report Creator, in a reporting session.

 Note that Section 1:XX.4.2.1 repeats in its entirety for additional use cases (replicate as Section 1:XX.4.2.2, 1:XX.4.2.3, etc.).